wenxiangcong-sys/wenxiangcong-sys.github.io/_pages/home.md

 <!-- Include all compiled plugins (below), or include individual files as needed -->
 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/js/bootstrap.min.js"></script>

 <p style="text-align: justify;">Our focus is on medical imaging, with an emphasis on X-ray tomographic imaging, photoacoustic imaging, and image reconstruction and analysis.
 We are developing theories, methods, software, and hardware systems for clinical applications.
-We are grateful for all collaborators and funding agencies especially [National Institutes of Health](https://www.nih.gov/).</p>
+We are excited to collaborate with partners and funding agencies on innovative and impactful projects, especially [National Institutes of Health](https://www.nih.gov/).</p>

 <figure class="fourth">